 A master use permit (MUP) is a land use application.
 MUP and land use application are terms used to describe a review process that typically includes discretionary review.
 Discretionary review is review of specific criteria defined in the Seattle Municipal Code (SMC).
 Usually the criteria assess impacts of a proposed use or development project.
 This review includes:

-Our review fee is $250 per hour.
+Our hourly review fee is listed in the Land Use Application Fee Requirements, below.
 You will provide a deposit when you submit your land use application.
 After we accept your application, we will send you a monthly invoice for all review time completed in that billing cycle.
 If you do not pay your invoice, we will stop reviewing your project.

 The steps to get your master use permit depend on the type of MUP you are applying for.
 In general, you need to follow these steps: